-Could you use some help with your plant selections?
-The guide below provides information on perennials, annuals, ground covers, vines, shrubs and trees commonly used in designing a garden.
+If you need some help selecting plants for your garden, this guide provides information on perennials, annuals, ground covers, vines, shrubs, and trees commonly used in designing a garden.

 Plant selection should always be governed by research into the qualities of the specific specimens under consideration, and sometimes you will need to make a compromise.
-But never is such research more critical than when it comes to selecting trees for your landscape -- so it is with trees that we will begin:
+But never is such research more critical than when it comes to selecting trees for your landscape.

 01 of 07

 There is another reason to exercise wise plant selection when choosing a tree.
 Many trees are slow growers, meaning you will have to wait years to reap the benefits of planting them.
-When that waiting period is... over, you do not want to be saddled with features for which you did not bargain.
-Know what to expect before you install a tree!
+When that waiting period is over, you do not want to be saddled with features for which you did not bargain.
+Be sure to know what to expect before you install a tree.

-Trees can be categorized in a number of ways; here are some examples:
+Trees can be categorized in a number of ways.
+Some examples include:

 02 of 07

-Like trees, shrubs can be categorized in a number of ways; here are some examples:
+Like trees, shrubs can be categorized in a number of ways.
+Some examples include:

-Shrubs can also be organized according to how they are used, as is done in this article on landscape shrubs.
+Shrubs can also be organized according to how they are used.

-Appealing to the eye and the... nose alike, roses are so popular that they virtually form a subcategory of shrubs all to themselves.
-Browse these pictures to learn about some of the types of roses available.
+Appealing to the eye and the nose alike, roses are so popular that they virtually form a subcategory of shrubs all to themselves.

 03 of 07

-Even more so than with shrubs (above), some like to classify vines according to how they are used in landscaping.
-A number of uses for them are considered in this article on flowering vines.
+Even more so than with shrubs, some like to classify vines according to how they are used in landscaping.

 04 of 07